 Move Them Elsewhere

 It can be a real nightmare when one of your drivers gets a DUI.
-However, rather than jumping straight to firing them, think instead about how you can help them and ensure it never happens again.
+However, instead of firing them immediately, think about how you can help and prevent it from happening again.
 If they’re a good employee, they usually deserve a second chance.

 • About the Author